 Lack of virtual retail solutions

 Even with a considerable spike in e-commerce trade, customers still rely on a personalized shopping experience at traditional retail stores.
 However, due to social distancing norms, customers have not been visiting the retail outlets and are looking for personalized services from the safety of their homes.
 Retailers who are already bogged down by the reduced sales are not looking to invest in digital platforms creating a vicious cycle of revenue drop.
 In the absence of new-age technologies and data-oriented practices, retailers are wrapped up in operational inefficiencies that keep their resources occupied in unyielding business areas.

 Also, in the absence of virtual retail solutions, customers remain unsatisfied and look for other buying options.
 Apart from the virtual solutions, retailers also have the challenge of innovating new selling models and virtual sales assistant to adapt quickly to the changing times.
-Find out how virtual retail audit can augment store operations and optimize customer experiences.

 When it comes to business buyers, they depend on large sales cycle and order complex products.
 This generates a huge amount of inconsistent and unstructured data.
 In fact, every single customer interaction generates information.
 And if you throw digital touchpoints into the mix, the pile of valuable information becomes ginormous.
 The major challenge here for the retailers is to convert and process the data into actionable insights.
 Lack of data automation solutions makes it difficult for the retailer to analyse it.
 Furthermore, retailers lack firmographic, demographic, and technographic data to better augment their operations.
 Lack of retail analytics is another drawback in current market dynamics that hinders the growth of retailers.